Risk management Risk management

 VaR is calculated based on the following parameters:

-VTB Bank’s operational risk management system is designed to minimise incidents of operational risk, including reducing the likelihood of business process failures, the inability to provide high-quality services to the Bank’s clients caused by staff errors, system breakdowns, internal or external fraud, breaches of client obligations or violations of contractual obligations or of the law, and incurring possible losses from taking on such risk.
+VTB Bank’s operational risk management system is designed to minimise incidents of operational risk, including reducing the likelihood of business process failures, the inability to provide high-quality services to the Bank’s clients caused by staff errors, deliberate actions by staff and/or third parties in relation to the Bank/customers, system and equipment failures, and violations of the rights of customers and counterparties; the operational risk management system is also designed to limit losses from the realisation of said risk.

-To manage operational risk, the Bank has implemented the following unified mechanisms to identify, assess and monitor the level of operational risk: a centralised process to collect information on incidents of operational risk and related consequences; control over the level of key indicators related to operational risk, procedures to minimise operational risk, an operational risk self-assessment and scenario analysis.
+To manage operational risk, the Bank has implemented the following unified mechanisms to identify, assess and monitor the level of operational risk: a centralised process to collect information on incidents of operational risk and resulting losses, monitoring of key operational risk indicators, including control indicators of the level of operational risk, an operational risk self-assessment and scenario analysis.
+All changes concerning Bank processes, products (services) and systems at the development stage are subject to mandatory analysis in order to identify operational risks in a timely manner.

-The application of the above mechanisms makes it possible to carry out a quantitative and qualitative assessment of operational risk indicators in relation to the Bank’s products, processes and systems, including in the context of individual risk categories and the Bank’s activities, the identification of sources of risk, the development and adoption of mitigating measures and the generation of management reports.
+The application of the above mechanisms makes it possible to carry out a quantitative and qualitative assessment of the level of operational risk, including in the context of certain types of events and areas of the Bank’s operations, types of operational risk, sources of risk and other elements of classification.
+Based on the results of the assessment, mitigating actions are developed and taken, and management reports are prepared.

 The Bank uses the following methods to respond to operational risks: